bangadang/stackIT/FS25/Dataengineering.md

 		- data is not in the target format of the DW or structured differently.
 Either the schema is close to thee source or the DW has a multidimensional schema --> data and schema heterogeneity
 		- aspects of the transformation: data and schema has to be transformed
 	- **heterogeinity**:
-		- primary (OLTP systems) and secondary sources provide either un-/semistructured
+		- primary (OLTP systems) and secondary sources provide either un-/semistructured data
+		- various data models which require mapping
+		- same reality is modeled differently (design autonomy)
 ### load
 - moves the transformed data into a permanent target database efficiently
 	- critical point: